HISTORY OF THE SOCIETY

 NEWSLETTER EDITOR

-is the Editor of the Society’s quarterly e-newsletter.
-She enthusiastically researches her family names of Garza, Cortes, Perez, Olivarez, Martinez, Esquivel, Garibay, Carrizo, Barro, Sanchez, Rodriguez, and Munio.
-A native of Harlingen, Maria Esther is a retired educator who enjoys attending the annual Texas Hispanic Genealogical and Historical conferences and collecting genealogy related books and other publications.
-In their spare time, Maria Esther and her husband are writing their story for their three children and five grandchildren.
+A native of Harlingen, Mary Esther is a retired educator who enjoys attending the annual Texas Hispanic Genealogical and Historical conferences and collecting genealogy related books and other publications.
+In their spare time, Mary Esther and her husband are writing their story for their three children and five grandchildren.

 Laura Duval